 “Can’t Help Falling in Love”

 Originally featured in the 1961 Elvis Presley romantic comedy Blue Hawaii, the song “Can’t Help Falling in Love” joined the pantheon of most beloved ukulele songs after Twenty One Pilots released their endearing ukulele cover video of it in 2012.
+“Can’t Help Falling in Love” is considered by many as the ultimate ukulele song.
+Definitely a must know for any uke player.

 For those who have picked up the ukulele because it is so easy to learn, upbeat popular songs with simple chord structures are great options to start with.
 So Maroon 5’s irresistible three-chord pop hit “Sunday Morning” perfectly fits the bill.